 Here's the hardest part: Don't take what they say personally.
 Becoming emotionally involved in such a situation means you've lost.
 Boxers work hard to taunt opponents to make them angry because then the battle plan is abandoned.
 A rural saying cautions against mud wrestling with pigs: because both of you will get dirty, and the pig enjoys it.

 Drill down into their needs to find real solutions.
 Be sure they have all the facts they need to present your recommendations to friends and family.
-Don't be pushy with this client.• The decision maker:
+Don't be pushy with this client.

-You should be careful in all you say and do, because a misstep will doom even your best work.• The influencer:
+You should be careful in all you say and do, because a misstep will doom even your best work.

-The influencer is a good ally to have and one who must never be misled.• The coach:
+The influencer is a good ally to have and one who must never be misled.

-Expect them to point you in the right direction and to be your adviser.• The antagonist:
+Expect them to point you in the right direction and to be your adviser.

 Look for ways to build a bridge with this type of person.
 Take advantage of an inherent character flaw: They have the fear of a better option.
-Be the one who finds the best option.• The evangelist:
+Be the one who finds the best option.